longitachi/ZLPhotoBrowser/README.md

 ### <a id="Features"></a>Features
-- [x] iOS14 support
+- [x] iOS14 support.
-- [x] Portrait and landscape support
+- [x] Portrait and landscape support.
-- [x] Two framework style
+- [x] Two framework style.
-- [x] Preview selection (support drag and drop)
+- [x] Preview selection (support drag and drop).
-- [x] Library selection (support sliding selection)
+- [x] Library selection (support sliding selection).
-- [x] Image/Gif/LivePhoto/Video Support
+- [x] Image/Gif/LivePhoto/Video Support.
-- [x] Customize the maximum number of previews/the number of choices/the maximum and minimum optional duration of the video
+- [x] Customize the maximum number of previews or selection, the maximum and minimum optional duration of the video.
-- [x] Customize the number of columns displayed in each row
+- [x] Customize the number of columns displayed in each row.
-- [x] Image editor (draw/crop/mosaic/filter) (Draw color can be customized; Crop ratio can be customized; Filter effect can be customized; You can choose the editing tool you want)
+- [x] Image editor (draw/crop/mosaic/filter), (Draw color can be customized; Crop ratio can be customized; Filter effect can be customized; You can choose the editing tool you want).
-- [x] Video editor
+- [x] Video editor.
-- [x] Custom camera
+- [x] Custom camera.
-- [x] Multi-language
+- [x] Multi-language.
-- [x] Selected index
+- [x] Selected index.
-- [x] Selected/unselectable state shadow mask
+- [x] Selected/unselectable state shadow mask.
-- [x] The selected photos are displayed at the bottom of the big picture interface, which can be dragged and sorted
+- [x] The selected photos are displayed at the bottom of the big picture interface, which can be dragged and sorted.
-- [x] The camera's internal photo cell can displays the captured images of the camera
+- [x] The camera's internal photo cell can displays the captured images of the camera.
-- [x] Customize font
+- [x] Customize font.
-- [x] The color of each part of the framework can be customized (provide dynamic color can support light/dark mode)
+- [x] The color of each part of the framework can be customized (provide dynamic color can support light/dark mode).
-- [x] Customize images
+- [x] Customize images.

 > If you have good needs and suggestions in use, or encounter any bugs, please feel free to issue and I will reply in time